udacity/cd14128-starter/starter/README.md

 - If there’s an error, return a `500` status with an error message.
 - If successful, return a `200` status and the list of pages as JSON.

-Example: See `GetPage` function in `controllers/page_controller.go` for a complete implementation.
+Example: See `GetPost` function in `controllers/post_controller.go` for a complete implementation.

-### Step 3: Implement the CreatePage Handler
+### Step 3: Implement the CreatePost Handler
-File: `controllers/page_controller.go`
+File: `controllers/post_controller.go`

-Task: Complete the CreatePage function to create a new page.
+Task: Complete the CreatePost function to create a new post.

 Instructions:

 - Bind JSON data from the request to the page struct.
 - Validate required fields (Title and Content).
-- Insert the new page into the database.
+- Insert the new post into the database.
-- Return a 201 status and the created page as JSON.
+- Return a 201 status and the created post as JSON.

-### Step 4: Implement UpdatePage and DeletePage Handlers
+### Step 4: Implement UpdatePost and DeletePost Handlers
-File: `controllers/page_controller.go`
+File: `controllers/post_controller.go`

-Task: Implement `UpdatePage` and `DeletePage` functions.
+Task: Implement `UpdatePost` and `DeletePost` functions.

 Instructions:

 - `UpdatePage`:
-    - Bind the update data to the `page` struct.
+    - Bind the update data to the `post` struct.
-    - Find the page by ID and update its fields.
+    - Find the post by ID and update its fields.
-- `DeletePage`:
+- `DeletePost`:
-    - Find the page by ID and delete it from the database.
+    - Find the post by ID and delete it from the database.
     - If not found, return a `404` status.

-### Step 5: Implement the Post Controller
+### Step 5: Implement the Page Controller

-- `post_controller.go`: repeat the CRUD implementation as outlined in `page_controller.go`.
+- `page_controller.go`: repeat the CRUD implementation as outlined in `post_controller.go`.

 ### Step 6: Implement the Media Controller
 - `media_controller.go`: repeat the CRUD implementation as outlined in `page_controller.go`.